cbsoft2026/CR-Paper-Checker/README.md

 The script assumes you have access to `docker-compose` or an alternative container orchestration framework (such as `podman`).

+Additionally, the tester requires the TrueType font archives for the fonts checked in the template.
+These must be placed inside the `data/fonts/` dir.
+See the `test_data` dir for an example.

 ### Running

 Run the script by running `docker compose up` in the `checker` directory.